davonisher/yelp/README.md

 ## Project Description

 The project aims to understand the influence of diverse and less diverse culinary environments on recommendation accuracy.
-Through the use of cosine similarity measures and root mean square error (RMSE) evaluations, we compare the prediction effectiveness of KNN and SVD algorithms in both high-diversity and low-diversity gastronomy subsets.
+We test an hypothesis on cosine similarity measures and do root mean square error (RMSE) evaluations, so we can compare the prediction effectiveness of KNN and SVD algorithms in both high-diversity and low-diversity gastronomy subsets.

 ### Dependencies